jsonata-js/jsonata-js.github.io/pages/mydoc/object-functions.md

 Splits an `object` containing key/value pairs into an array of objects, each of which has a single key/value pair from the input `object`.
 If the parameter is an array of objects, then the resultant array contains an object for every key/value pair in every object in the supplied array.

+## `$merge(array<object>)`

+Merges an array of objects into a single object containing all the key/value pairs from each of the objects in the input array.
+If any of the input objects contain the same key, then the returned object will contain the value of the last one in the array.
+It is an error if the input array contains an item that is not an object.

 ## `$sift(object, function)`
 See definition under 'Higher-order functions'